c2corg/c2c_markdown/README.md

 # c2c_markdown

-This repository has been moved into v6_api and is know archived.
+This repository has been moved into v6_api and is now archived.